Tax Questions & Tips

 • Records of property loss, rebuilding costs, and insurance reimbursements

-When you’re figuring out what you need for your taxes, reach for this checklist to make sure you don’t miss a thing!
+When determining what you need for your taxes, reach for this checklist to ensure you don’t miss a thing!
 Bookmark or print this page for your records.

 Let Sun Loan help you file your taxes next tax season

-Putting together all the documents that you need for your taxes can be stressful – that’s why we’re here to help.
+Putting together all the documents you need for your taxes can be stressful, so we’re here to help.
 Choose whether you want to file in-person at a local office, handle all your document uploads online, or a combination of the two.
 No matter your preferred way to file, our seasoned experts are here to guide you through the process.

 Learn more about our tax preparation services and get some peace of mind today.